johnheehaw/RepData_PeerAssessment1/PA1_template.md

 medianSteps <- median(stepsPerDay$steps, na.rm = TRUE)
 ```

 The mean number of steps per day is 9354.2295082 and the median number of steps per day is 10395.
+[Aside: I wish I knew how to format these passed variables.
+It's not ideal here but it gets worse later!]

 ###Average Daily Activity Pattern